JohnsonDaniel/hello-world/README.md

 # hello-world
-Creating a new repostitory
+--deleted the old information

-Testing out creating new branches and commiting to host.
+Testing out creating new branches and commiting to host. --imaginary comments

+Creating another new line

+SELECT * FROM database1